 Enhances competitive advantage as industry's most cost effective solution

-NEW HAVEN, CT, (March 20th, 2018) - Specialty cancer diagnostics company Precipio, Inc. (NASDAQ: PRPO), announced today it has successfully incorporated the use of High Resolution Melt (HRM) technology into its ICE COLD-PCR™ (ICP) kits, substantially improving its liquid biopsy testing cost and time efficiency.
+NEW HAVEN, CT, (March 20th, 2018) - Specialty cancer diagnostics company Precipio, Inc. (NASDAQ: PRPO), announced today it has successfully incorporated the use of High Resolution Melt (HRM) technology into its ICE COLD-PCR™ (ICP) reagents, substantially improving its liquid biopsy testing cost and time efficiency.

 Customers using Precipio’s ICP for liquid biopsy may enjoy an additional reduction in their cost per specimen, potentially improving their margin by an estimated 25-50%, depending on the ratio of positive/negative cases).